maxmahlke/ssos/docs/pipeline.rst

 Filter Chain
 ============

-All filter steps are optional and can be controlled via the `pipeline setup file`.
+All filter steps are optional and can be adjusted via the `pipeline setup file`.

 Filter by Number of Detections
 ------------------------------